heshuting555/AICITY2020_DMT_VehicleReID/README.md

 # Multi-Domain Learning and Identity Mining for Vehicle Re-Identification

 This repository contains our source code of Track2 in the NVIDIA AI City Challenge at CVPR 2020 Workshop.
-PDF
+[Our paper](http://arxiv.org/abs/2004.10547)

 ## Authors